First Peoples Worldwide's comments can be downloaded in full here.

 Id. at 439-40 quoting Robert Goodland, The Institutionalized Use of Force in Economic Development: With Special Reference to the World Bank, in SUSTAINING LIFE ON EARTH: ENVIRONMENTAL AND HUMAN HEALTH THROUGH GLOBAL GOVERNANCE 339, 344 (Colin L. Soskolne ed., 2008).

 The recommendations in this report are not intended to be relied upon as, or to be a substitute for, specific professional advice.
-The FPIEP shall have no responsibility for loss occasioned to any persons and legal entities acting on or refraining from action as a result of any material in this report.
-With respect to any and all information contained in this report, the FPIEP makes no representation or warranty of any kind, either express or implied, with respect to such information, or the results to be obtained by the use thereof.
+FPW shall have no responsibility for loss occasioned to any persons and legal entities acting on or refraining from action as a result of any material in this report.
+With respect to any and all information contained in this report, FPW makes no representation or warranty of any kind, either express or implied, with respect to such information, or the results to be obtained by the use thereof.